Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 The SUD Care Continuum ECHO® is an interdisciplinary learning community that encourages participation from all members of the team caring for patients with SUD.
 Participants learn from experts in the field of addiction as well as from one another.
 Free CME, CE, and CEU credits are available.

-For more information or to register, email the Grayken Center for Addiction TTA ECHO® team.
+For more information or to register, visit the BMC Grayken Center for Addiction TTA live trainings page, or email the Grayken TTA ECHO® team with any questions.

 Project ECHO® at BMC